HL7/fhir-subscription-backport-ig/input/pagecontent/errors.md

 A server MAY:
 * Continue to send `heartbeat` messages (with an `error` status set).

-Disovering the error state and recovering from it are responsibilites of the subscriber.
+Discovering the error state and recovering from it are responsibilities of the subscriber.
 This includes resetting the `Subscription` to an `active` or `requested` status - a client is responsible for requesting re-activation of a subscription.
-Note: this is important because a subscriber must make the determiniation of how to recover from an error state; if a server arbitrarily resets a subscription, a subscriber may not be aware of missing notifications.
+Note: this is important because a subscriber must make the determination of how to recover from an error state; if a server arbitrarily resets a subscription, a subscriber may not be aware of missing notifications.

 ### Detecting Errors as a Subscriber